Solving constraint satisfaction problems

 - returns a list of all of the values in the domain of

-heuristic. - if assigning var to a particular value results in eliminating
+var, ordered according to theleast-constraining valuesheuristic. - if assigning var to a particular value results in eliminating

-.
+npossible choices for neighboring variables, you should order your results in ascending order ofn.
 In other words, we should choose a value for a given variable that keeps more options for other variables. - any variable present in assignment already has a value, and therefore shouldn’t be counted when computing the number of values ruled out for neighboring unassigned variables.

 - Arbitrary choice of unassigned variable may also produce correct crossword.